 The ROLD group organised six annual meetings on older linguistic documentation at the UvA since 2006.
 Workshops in the future will be organised at the two universities UvA and Université de Paris.
-The international conferences on missionary linguistics are organised every other year, since 2003.
+The first five International Conferences on Missionary Linguistics were organised each year, starting in 2003.
+After the fifth, the conferences are held every other year.